Content created: 140325

 It is widely believed by Buddhists that, in each of his previous incarnations, the karmic entity that was to become Siddhartha Gautama, the historical Buddha, gained more and more karmic merit.
 After his enlightenment, the Buddha is said to have recounted 547 stories in response to questions about his previous incarnations, and thus about the ways in which people could follow his example.

-(Most Buddhists also believe that many buddhas preceded Sidhartha Gautama and many will follow him.
-They are different people, each with his or her own previous incarnations, different from the pre-incarnations of Sidhartha Gautama.)
+(Most Buddhists also believe that many buddhas preceded Siddhartha Gautama and many will follow him.
+They are different people, each with his or her own previous incarnations, different from the pre-incarnations of Siddhartha Gautama.)

 The stories are referred to as Jātaka (“nativity”) tales, and 547 of them make up perhaps the most widely popular part of the Pali Buddhist texts.
 (There are additional such stories outside of this corpus.)
 In southern (Theravada) Buddhism, the most important of the Jataka tales tell of the Buddha's last ten lives, each of which corresponds with a virtue which he perfectly manifested during that life.
 The full ten are renunciation, vigor, loving kindness, resolve, wisdom, morality, forbearance, equanimity, truthfulness, and generosity.